Judith Hanson Lasater: Founder of yoga institutions

 Lasater co-founded the Iyengar Yoga Institute in San Francisco (it had been the CYTA's teacher training institute) and Yoga Journal magazine.
 With her husband and William Staniger, she published the 300 copies of the first issue of the journal, becoming its copy editor and later associate editor.
 She helped to make the journal accurate, technical, and with a strong emphasis on yoga's therapeutic value, continuing a tradition started by Indra Devi.
 In so doing, Lasater helped to bring about what Syman describes as a revolution, "wresting [yoga] back from the swamis", something that in Syman's view was possible only because of her teacher Iyengar's stubbornness, determination and knowledge.
 Syman states that Lasater went on to argue that physical yoga was sufficient, able in Lasater's words to absorb "elements of the other Yogas, such as Mental (Jnana) and Devotional (Bhakti) Yoga".

 She continues to serve on Yoga Journals advisory boards, and is a regular presenter at its annual conference.

 Leader of yoga in America

-Lasater has been called "One of the nation's [i.e. the USA's] foremost [yoga] instructors", and a "yoga teaching star", having led workshops in 44 American states as well as in Australia, Bolivia, Canada, China, England, France, Indonesia, Japan, Mexico, New Zealand, Peru, and Russia.
+Lasater has been called "One of the [USA's] foremost [yoga] instructors", and a "yoga teaching star", having led workshops in 44 American states as well as in Australia, Bolivia, Canada, China, England, France, Indonesia, Japan, Mexico, New Zealand, Peru, and Russia.
 She has written numerous books on yoga; they have been translated into Chinese, French, German, Japanese, and Spanish.

 The yoga therapist and teacher Janice Gates devoted a chapter of her book about women in yoga to her.
 Gates quotes Lasater as saying that the problem is always practitioners' attitude, not the practice itself; people in the West often seek an austere yoga in the hope of controlling their bodies, but, Lasater notes, "When the Buddha sought enlightenment, the 'austerity stage' is the first one he tried and the first one he dropped".